wassimbj/wassimbj.github.io/_blogs/full-text-search-in-postgres.md

 Im using Postgres V16 so make sure to run `pg_config --sharedir` to know where is your dir if you are not sure which version.

-If you try to `ls usr/share/postgresql/16/tsearch_data` you will find files and templates for different languages, you can actually copy some of them and build your own if you are not satisified, but it might take you some time.
+If you try to `ls usr/share/postgresql/16/tsearch_data` you will find files and templates for different languages, you can actually copy some of them and build your own.

 example of a synonym dictionary file template